 WSP Canada Inc, on behalf of Summer Wind Holdings Limited, has applied to obtain a development agreement to construct an eight-storey (plus penthouse) multi-unit dwelling on the registered heritage property at 5241-5247 South Street, in addition to 5230 Harvey Street and 5240-5242-5244-5246 Harvey Street.
 This development agreement is being sought in accordance with Section 5.9 of the Regional Centre Secondary Municipal Planning Strategy (Centre Plan).

 5241-5247 South Street was registered as a municipal heritage property in 1985 due to the presence of the Stairs House, which was constructed in 1838.
 The property also contains a mid-block multi-unit dwelling which, as per the applicant’s Heritage Impact Statement (see below), has little heritage value.

-Stairs House is a solid example of early 19th century residential suburban growth in Halifax, which extended outward from the fortified original grid.
+Stairs House is a prime example of early 19th century residential suburban growth in Halifax, which extended outward from the fortified original grid.
 Stairs House is situated on the north side of South Street with a southerly exposure facing the street.
-The dwelling – which has a principle volume of approximately 62 x 46 feet – is a 1.5 storey wood-framed cottage with front pedimented gable centering two Scottish styled dormers.
+The original dwelling is a 1.5 storey wood-framed cottage designed in the Georgian architectural style.
 Stairs House has numerous character defining elements, including:

 • Georgian classical style and general symmetry;